Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/debug-tips.md

 ## Include Headers Like curl

-Finally, we can run our file to only output HTTP headers, with [`-i/--include` option].
+We can also run our file to only output HTTP headers, with [`-i/--include` option].
 In this mode, headers of the last entry are displayed:

 ```